Live Events Will Bounce Back, and They Will Bounce Back Better

 When will live events take place?
 No one can provide an exact date.
 However, whilst contracts for live events cannot be signed until government guidelines allow, the planning is taking place now.
 The consensus amongst planners is that now is the time to invest in their customers, explore an array of venues options and present engaging, creative ideas for live events giving them a competitive edge.

 The question of what shape they will take form is more complex.
 Even across the different nuances of customer or employee engagement events, there are similar factors at play.
-These include easy and frequent flight access both to and from a destination, a reality of high healthcare service in a post COVID-19 era, perception of cleanliness and contemporary facilities, recognised insurance coverage and a high level of local population vaccinated.
+These include easy and frequent flight access both to and from a destination, a reality of high healthcare service in a post-pandemic era, perception of cleanliness and contemporary facilities, recognised insurance coverage and a high level of local population vaccinated.
 Audience expectations are also evolving with a greater demand for a sustainable event experience.
 Hotels, venues and destinations will need to reinforce their green credentials and demonstrate how they support regenerative travel.

 These heightened expectations will also mean an increased focus on an empathetic perspective to the event design.
 After almost a year of collective lockdown, when people finally come together for live events, organisers will need to deliver engaging content and curate experiences that are more than the event itself.
 From anticipation, through the event and to the retrospective of the event, we are going to witness braver, more challenging and differentiating content that ultimately offers better measured increased value to the attendee.
 The venue and destination choice will also be an extension of this value.